Planted clique recovery in random geometric graphs: Proofs for CN-algorithm

-The common neighbors of $i$ and $j$ must have their positions inside the intersection of two balls of radius $r$ drawn around $X_i$ and $X_j$ (as shown in Figure \ref{fig: common-neighbors}).
+The common neighbours of $i$ and $j$ must have their positions inside the intersection of two balls of radius $r$ drawn around $X_i$ and $X_j$ (as shown in Figure \ref{fig: common-neighbours}).
 However, not all pairs of vertices in the intersection are necessarily connected to each other, as the diameter of the intersection is larger than $r$.
-For example, assume two vertices $v,w \not \in K$ have positions $X_{v}$ and $X_{w}$ inside the regions $R_1$ and $R_2$, respectively (see Figure \ref{fig: common-neighbors-area-algo-desc}).
+For example, assume $i$ and $j$ are at distance $r$, and two vertices $v,w \not \in K$ have positions $X_{v}$ and $X_{w}$ inside the regions $R_1$ and $R_2$, respectively (see Figure \ref{fig: common-neighbours-area-algo-desc}).
 Then, $v,w \in N_i \cap N_j$, but $(v,w) \not \in E$ as their distance is larger than $r$.